-Nutro Natural Choice Limited Ingredient Diets Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Nutro Natural Choice Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Nutro Natural Choice Limited Ingredient Diet product line lists seven dry dog foods, two claimed to meet AAFCO nutrient profiles for growth and five for adult maintenance.
+The Nutro Natural Choice Limited Ingredient Diet product line includes eight dry dog foods, six claimed to meet AAFCO nutrient profiles for adult maintenance and two for growth (Puppy).

 The following is a list of recipes available at the time of this review.